cguccione/academic-kickstart/content/home/talks.md

 +++

+### 2018

+#### August
-Yana presents a poster at ACM BCB 2018
+- Yana presented a poster at ACM BCB in Washington, DC

-Eren presents a poster at Evolution 2018
+#### July
+- Rachel presented Eren's poster on speciation rates in birds at Evolution, Montpellier, France

-Eren gives a talk at ?, Istanbul
+- Eren gave a talk on speciation rates in birds at Ecology and Evolutionary Biology Symposium, Istanbul, Turkey

+#### June
-Baizat and AY join the lab as summer interns
+- Baizat Ibrahim and AY Akinomide join the lab as summer interns

-Bob gives a talk at SSB 2018
+- Bob gave a talk at the Society for Systematic Biology, Columbus, OH

-Rachel visits Indonesia for workshops and a talk
+#### May
+- Rachel presented at SEMIRATA in Medan, Indonesia, and gave workshops in Medan and Jakarta